 Visit the Donna Farley Global Health Scholarship page for more information.

-DOUGLAS PASSARO GLOBAL HORIZONS AWARD
+DOUGLAS PASSARO GLOBAL HORIZONS SCHOLARSHIP

 This award honors the memory of Dr. Douglas James Passaro, Associate Professor of Epidemiology at the University of Illinois at Chicago and Attending Physician in Infectious Diseases at the UIC Hospital from 2001 to 2005.
 The award reflects his devotion to international health, from his work in Africa during his service in the Peace Corps to his continued work in Latin America while at UIC.
-The fund is intended to provide support to graduate students for health-related, hands-on field experiences to carry on Dr. Passaro's work promoting global health, a passion that was interrupted by his untimely death at age forty-three.
+The fund is intended to provide support to graduate students for health-related, hands-on applied practice experiences to carry on Dr. Passaro's work promoting global health, a passion that was interrupted by his untimely death at age forty-three.

 MPH/MS GLOBAL HEALTH SCHOLARSHIP

 The SPH Global Health Scholarship defrays expenses associated with the MPH/MS Applied Practice Experience or field research in global public health.
 These scholarships are competitive, and open to all domestic and international students enrolled in the MPH or MS global health concentration.
 Up to three awards of up to $1500 (per award) will be made in the fall and spring terms.

 Visit the MPH/MS Scholarship page for more information.

 The Slotten Scholarship in Global Health assists graduate and doctoral students who are completing essential and well-defined research that focuses on health disparities among populations and/or members of LGBT communities either in a non-U.S. setting or domestically.
 One to two awards for up to $2500 will be given during the academic year (includes summer).